Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: ENUCC: Extended nonuniform code concatenation

 \subsection{ENUCC-based code examples using the Steane code as $C_1$}

 In this section, the Steane code is considered as $C_1$ with \{$H$, $S=C^{0}Z(\frac{\pi}{2})$, $CZ=C^{1}Z(\pi)$, $T=C^{0}Z(\frac{\pi}{4})$\} as the universal gate set.
-As mentioned before, the Steane code is a CSS code with only non-transversal implementation for $T$ and $T$ is transversal on $RM$.
+As mentioned before, the Steane code is a CSS code with only non-transversal implementation for $T$ but $T$ is transversal on $RM$.
 Therefore, Steane and $RM$ can be selected as $C_2$ and $C_3$, respectively.
-Based on this selection, $q_7$ ($q_t$) is encoded into $RM$, the remaining active qubits ($q_1$ and $q_2$) are encoded using Steane and the non-active qubits ($q_3$ to $q_6$) can be encoded using Steane or left unencoded.
+This choice means that, $q_7$ ($q_t$) is encoded into $RM$, the remaining active qubits ($q_1$ and $q_2$) are encoded using Steane and the non-active qubits ($q_3$ to $q_6$) can be encoded using Steane or left unencoded.
 Based on whether the non-active qubits are left unencoded or encoded using Steane, a 33- or 57-qubit code is produced, respectively.

 $S$ and CNOT gates are transversal on both Steane and $RM$ and are thus, fault-tolerant for the proposed concatenated codes.
-The logical $T$ gate can be applied fault-tolerantly as shown in Fig. \ref{fig:steaneT_ENUCC} where the circuit depicted in Fig. \ref{fig:CX_7to15} is used to apply the CNOT gates surrounded by the dotted boxes.
+The logical $T$ gate can be applied fault-tolerantly as shown in Fig. \ref{fig:steaneT_ENUCC}, where the circuit depicted in Fig. \ref{fig:CX_7to15} is used to apply the CNOT gates surrounded by the dashed boxes.
 While $H$ is transversal on Steane, it is not transversal on $RM$.
-However, albeit a single physical error on an $RM$ code block causes a logical error on that code block, this error can be corrected using error correction on $C_1$.
+However, even though a single physical error on an $RM$ code block causes a logical error on that code block, this error can be corrected using error correction on $C_1$.